pymc-devs/pymc-examples/examples/survival_analysis/frailty_models.myst.md

 pm.model_to_graphviz(frailty_model)
 ```

 which allows us to pull out the gender specific view on the baseline hazard.
-This kind of model specification can help account for failures of the proportional hazards assumption.
+This kind of model specification can help account for failures of the proportional hazards assumption allowing for the expression of time-varying risk induced by different levels of the covariates.
 We can also allow for shared frailty terms across groups as here in the case of allowing group effect based on the `field` of work.
 Often however this is not too distinct from including the field as a fixed effect in your model as we did above in the first CoxPH model, but here we allow that the coefficient estimates are drawn from the same distribution.
+The variance characteristics of this distribution may be of independent interest.

 ```{code-cell} ipython3
 shared_frailty_idata, shared_frailty_model = make_coxph_frailty(preds3, retention_df["field"])